Sign In Register

 Healthcare Facilities182

-Gorham has an average annual temperature of 56°F (14°C).
+Gorham enjoys a temperate climate with an average annual temperature of 56°F (14°C).
 Winters average 33°F in January while summers reach 78°F in July.
-Annual precipitation is 44.0 inches.
-The area enjoys 305 sunny days per year.
+The area gets 305 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 44.0 inches.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 360 feet.

 Temperature